Washington state law: Pharmacists now providers in private health plans

 Sen. Parlette told Today that the biggest challenge was dealing with insurance carriers.
 At first they wanted to delay making any moves.

-As a compromise, Parlette insisted on a staged adoption of credentialing, in which entities in the state that have internal or delegated credentialing already in place, such as Virginia Mason Medical Center, could start credentialing in January 2016, and then a workgroup would convene to determine the next steps for community clinics and pharmacies to follow in 2017.
+As a compromise, Parlette insisted on a staged adoption of credentialing, where entities in the state that have internal or delegated credentialing already in place, such as Virginia Mason Medical Center, could start credentialing in January 2016, and then a workgroup would convene to determine the next steps for community clinics and pharmacies to follow in 2017.

 The large health systems that have internal credentialing will now bill for services at full evaluation and management payment codes rather than relying on incident-to billing, facility fee overhead billing, or no billing at all.

-“I believe this graduated approach is the best method, and also knowing who the people are on the workgroup who will come to the table in 2017 is key,” said Parlette.
+“I believe this graduated approach is the best method and also knowing who the people are on the workgroup who will come to the table in 2017 is key,” said Parlette.

 The workgroup will decide which rules pharmacists need to abide by in order to be credentialed, privileged, and paid, and it will be working on issues of medical necessity, referrals from primary care providers, and other gate-keeping mechanisms, according to Downing.